The 20 Best Pulmonary Veno-Occlusive Disease Doctors Near Me in Baltimore, MD

 English

 Dr. Katherine Wu is a general cardiologist for the Heart and Vascular Institute at Johns Hopkins Medicine with an interest in caring for patients with cardiomyopathies, coronary artery disease, and valvular heart disease as well as those interested in cardiovascular prevention.
 She has additional expertise in non-invasive cardiology imaging techniques.
 Dr. Wu received her medical degree from the University of Pennsylvania Health System School of Medicine, and completed her residency and a cardiology fellowship at the Johns Hopkins University School of Medicine.
 She joined the School of Medicine faculty in 2000.
 Dr. Wu's research interests include improving individualized risk prediction for sudden cardiac death and heart failure by developing and validating methods that incorporate novel cardiac imaging indices.
 Her lab is funded by the NIH/NHLBI.
 Dr. Wu has more than 70 peer-reviewed publications and serves on the editorial board of the Journal of Cardiovascular Magnetic Resonance and Circulation Cardiovascular Imaging and is a standing member of the NIH Clinical and Integrative Cardiovascular Sciences Study Section.
 Dr. Wu is rated as an Experienced provider by MediFind in the treatment of Pulmonary Veno-Occlusive Disease.
-Her top areas of expertise are Cardiomyopathy, Atrial Fibrillation, Heart Attack, and Pulmonary Hypertension.
+She is also highly rated in 9 other conditions, according to our data.
+Her clinical expertise encompasses Atrial Fibrillation, Heart Attack, Pulmonary Hypertension, and Apoplexy.
+Dr. Wu is board certified in American Board Of Internal Medicine.

 Advanced in Pulmonary Veno-Occlusive Disease